 In Tk20, you will be asked to evaluate your professional dispositions at the end of student teaching.

 Student teachers will upload evidence in their Tk20 portfolio demonstrating that they’ve met Standard 1 ONLY.
-For each licensure area, students will upload at least three pieces of evidence and write a reflection on how that evidence demonstrates that Standard 1 has been met.
+For each licensure area, students will upload at least three pieces of evidence TOTAL and write a reflection on how that evidence demonstrates that Standard 1 has been met.
+Students should think of compiling evidence to show that they’ve met the standard globally, not each individual substandard (although students can certainly refer to specific substandards in the reflection form).
+In the Portfolio Reflection Form, student explain why each artifact demonstrates mastery of Standard 1.
 Subject matter standards for MN teachers can be found at this link from the MN Office of the Revisor of Statutes.

 The Teacher Performance Assessment (edTPA) is a national, subject-specific portfolio-based assessment of teaching performance that is completed by student teachers to demonstrate their readiness for a full-time classroom teaching assignment.
 It was developed utilizing best-practices in teacher evaluation and is based on a California assessment used for teacher licensure.
 Minnesota and five other states have accelerated their adoption of the edTPA in order to have more voice in its shaping.
 This handout contains more information about the edTPA.